predixdesignsystem/px-demo-snippet/README.md

 ## Overview

-The px-demo-snippet component displays the un-rendered, highlighted code of a component.
+`Px-demo-snippet` is a Predix UI component which displays the un-rendered, highlighted code of a component.

 ## Usage